Surge in Anti-Semitic Attacks Has Caused a 'Sense of Emergency' Among Jews Worldwide, New Report Says

 The “same anti-Semitic conspiracies” and “wild exaggerations” seen in the past have not gone away, says Berkowitz.
 He cites George Soros, a Hungarian-born Jewish billionaire, as an example.
 Soros, an 88-year-old liberal political activist and donor, has become a major target for right-wing groups and conspiracy theorists around the world.
 Berkowitz says Soros is being used as a “political device” to “spread anti-Semitism and to divide people.”

-It’s not just about Jews, says Kalanova.
+It’s not just about Jews, says Kalenova.
 “It’s about the strength of our democratic values.
 Anyone can become a victim.”

-Stopping anti-Semitism is the job for a society that needs to “educate itself,” Kalanova adds.
+Stopping anti-Semitism is the job for a society that needs to “educate itself,” Kalenova adds.
 “Teachers, journalists, police––anyone who can reach people––must take it into their hands to understand what discrimination, and inciting hatred looks like, and to help others identify it,” she says.